 - Expediting the transfer of the resulting technology to industry.

-To develop the R&D program, research proposals are solicited from nationally known researchers in the area of unsteady aerodynamics and structural response in gas turbine engines.
+To develop the R&D program, research proposals are solicited from internationally known researchers in the area of unsteady aerodynamics and structural response in gas turbine engines.
 The proposals include research that addresses the development of analytical models, supporting experimental data, and design tools and design strategies for controlling bladed disk vibratory response.

 The primary advantage for the industry and government members sponsoring the proposed R&D activities through GUIde is the general and rapid transfer of needed technology to industry.
 The industrial engineers that serve on the GUIde Steering Committee are key individuals who decide what technologies are required within their respective companies.
 The involvement of federal representatives, such as NASA, results in improved communication and collaboration between government and industrial R&D programs.